-Not only are there issues with the fact that music is shown vertically on the page versus horizontally on the keyboard, there is the issue of trying to read two hands at the same time.
+Firstly, music is shown vertically on the page versus horizontally on the keyboard.
+Then there’s the issue of trying to read two hands at the same time.

 Sometimes, I actually don’t know how my brain does it!

-When you understand that music is created through harmony and the simplest blocks of harmony are chords, if you know and understand chords, you can start to see patterns in music.
+Understanding that music is created through harmony and that the simplest blocks of harmony are chords helps makes things seem easier.
+When you know and understand chords, you can start to see patterns in the music.

-For example, when you look at a page of music, you can either see hundreds of disconnected dots that you have try and decifer separately and put together into some kind of flow.
+For example, when you look at a page of music, you can either see hundreds of disconnected dots that you have to try and decipher separately and put together into some kind of flow.

 Or, if you understand chords, you can start to see that the music on the page is all related by harmony and is actually only made up of 6 chord positions, rather than thousands of disconnected dots.